• Home

 Keep an eye out for pitchers when you are out thrifting or at the vintage market.
 Pitchers are another versatile decorating piece to add to your decor.
 I found this aluminum (I think it’s aluminum) pitcher for just a couple of dollars at my local Savers thrift store.
 It has such a pretty shape and I loved the hammered details.

-On my coffee table, I added a tray with the pitcher filled with white tulips…by the way those are fake tulips…don’t they look real!!
+On my coffee table, I added a tray with a pitcher filled with white tulips…by the way those are fake tulips…don’t they look real!!
 Then I finished the tray off with a trailing ivy plant and my little DIY Cement Bunnies...now is the time to grab bunny figurines at the craft stores and give this DIY a try!
 I’m on the hunt for little chicks or ducks to do this year.

 vintage planters